sonic-net/sonic-mgmt/docs/PFC-test-plan.md

 speed.
 For user data traffic, the CoS maps to either CoS values defined in 802.1Q VLAN tag or the IP DSCP values.

-The purpose of this test plan is to test the PFC PAUSE processing behavior of a SONiC DUT.
-The test assumes all necessary configuration is already pre-configured on the SONIC DUT before test runs.

 SONiC has two lossless priorities: 3 and 4, by default.
 It is to be noted that only the lossless priorities can react to or generate PFC frames.
 In other words, PFC frames should not have any impact on traffic